Placement Capacity

 CSW Responsibilities

-1. If new circumstances are noted, which require an update to the RFA assessment.
-Such changes include a new non-dependent child or adult living in the home, moving to a new address, or other change in circumstance affecting the household or RFA status.
+1. If new circumstances are noted, including but not limited to a new non-dependent child or adult living in the home, moving to a new address, or other change in circumstance affecting the household or RFA status, an update to the RFA assessment may be required.

-2. When new circumstances are noted, the CSW should submit the new information to the RFS Division Inbox (RFSPD@dcfs.lacounty.gov).
-The RFS CSW will be alerted and work to complete the RFA Update.
+2. When new circumstances are noted, the CSW should submit the new information to the RFSD Inbox at (RFSPD@dcfs.lacounty.gov).
+The RFSD CSW will be alerted and work to complete the RFA Update.

 APPROVALS